fellipecaetano/Wolf/README.md

 ## Usage

-All of Wolf's features can be used in the same project or they can be integrated individually.
+All of Wolf's features can be used in the same project or be integrated individually.
 It's up to you.

 ### Networking

-The `HTTPResource` protocol formally defines Alamofire requests:
+The `HTTPResource` protocol formally defines [Alamofire](https://github.com/Alamofire/Alamofire) requests:

 ```swift
 enum Resource: HTTPResource {